-- 55. National sentiment will remain strong.
-In particular, in most East European States the traditional anti-Russian feeling will continue to add fuel to dissatisfaction aroused by grievances in other fields.
+- National sentiment will remain strong.
+In particular. in most East European States the traditional anti-Russian feeling will continue to add fuel to dissatisfaction aroused by grievances in other fields.
 Soviet concern about this danger may serve to extend the margin of flexibility allowed to Eastern governments in handling their internal problems.
-But essentially the Soviet Union will restrain this, as other potential elements of instability, by the strength of its control over Eastern Europe. - 56.
-Traditional national minority problems will also remain alive.
-However, a combination of strong central control as well as relatively enlightened internal policies towards minorities, should prevent such problems from threatening the stability and cohesion of the Eastern bloc. - 57.
-Bulgaria and/or Albania could, in certain circumstances, adopt a more aggressive stance over their respective minority problems with Yugoslavia in a post-Tito era.
+But essentially the Soviet Union will restrain this, as other potential elements of instability, by the strength of its control over Eastern Europe. - Traditional national minority problems will also remain alive.
+However, a combination of strong central control as well as relatively enlightened internal policies towards minorities, should prevent such problems from threatening the stability and cohesion of the Eastern bloc.

+56. Bulgaria or Albania could, in certain circumstances, adopt a more aggressive stance over their respective minorities in Yugoslavia in a post-Tito era.